 If your eyes feel tired, strained, or blurry you might want to consider a low power pair of over the counter reading glasses to help reduce your focusing needs.

 If none of these options are working for you, it’s probably time to consider talking with your eye care professional.
 It’s possible you may need a specific eye drop that you can’t find over the counter, or a pair of prescription computer glasses or computer bifocals to help with your specific needs that off the shelf readers just can’t fix.
-Maybe a pair of blue-blocking glasses, which some studies have shown help reduce eye strain associated with screen use, are the answer — it’s worth a shot!
+Maybe a pair of blue-filtering glasses, which some studies have shown help reduce eye strain associated with screen use, are the answer — it’s worth a shot!

 Computers and screens are a big part of our modern lives.
 If you’re suffering with computer vision syndrome, don’t wait to look for help and allow it to become a daily problem.
 Try the suggestions above, and if you’re not getting the relief you need, talk to your eye care professional about your options.